Chukwudi's CSKA Moscow debut delayed as Onguene inspires comeback vs Zenit | Goal.com

 By contrast, Cameroon's Onguene netted CSKA's first goal to launch her 2020 season outing on a high, having scored four times to help CSKA win the league title and secure their Champions League ticket.

-Having claimed the league diadem last season, the hosts were keen to open their 2020 outing on a winning note against Zenit, who ended their 2019 term with 1-0 defeat at home by Lokomotiv Moskva.
+Having claimed the league diadem last season, the hosts, who ended their 2019 term with 1-0 defeat at home by Lokomotiv Moscow were keen to open their 2020 outing on a winning note against Zenit.

 However, CSKA made a false start to the encounter as Maria Digurova provided the vital assist for Elena Shesterneva to hand the visitors a shock lead after just two minutes at VEB Arena.